 Pre-Professional Accountant, Webmaster, Marketing Assistant, Reporter, Laboratory Technician, Management Trainee, Public Relations Representative, Human Resources Intern, Programmer, Financial Analyst, Operations Assistant, PC Help Desk Aide, Design Assistant, Database Administrator, Residential Counselor, Assistant to OSHA Coordinator, Mayoral Aide, Legal Assistant, Tax Preparer, Software Technician, Production Assistant, Corporate Communications Intern, Probation Associate, Zoning and Land Use Assistant, Customer Service Representative, Market Researcher, Fund-Raiser and many more.

 Most co-op jobs obtained through Western are within driving distance of the University or a student's permanent home and many are within a 30-mile one-way commuting distance.

-However, depending on factors such as date of graduation, work performance and available funding, many co-op students have become regular employees at the firm in which they completed their co-op assignment.
-National statistics indicate that over 40% of co-op students are offered permanent positions with their co-op employers upon graduation.
-Additionally, graduates of co-op programs are hired at higher salaries and promoted faster than other employees.
+However, depending on factors such as date of graduation, work performance and available funding, many co-op internship students have become regular employees at the firm in which they completed their co-op internship assignment.
+National statistics indicate that over 40% of co-op students are offered permanent positions with their co-op internship employers upon graduation.
+Additionally, graduates of co-op internship programs are hired at higher salaries and promoted faster than other employees.